swetha-001/RFM_Analysis_sql/README.md

 b.
 Tableau: Tableau Public was installed to facilitate visualization and dashboard creation.

 c.
-SQL: SQL Server 2019 was used to analyze the dataset.
+SQL: MS SQL Server 2019 was used to analyze the dataset.

-d.
-Importing Data and Inspecting Imported Data

-The CSV file was downloaded from the GitHub repository and imported into SQL Server using the database engine's import task.
-The imported data was examined to understand its structure and contents.
+The CSV file was downloaded from a GitHub repository and imported into SQL Server using the database engine's import task.
+The imported data was inspected to understand its structure and contents.
 Distinct searches were performed on various data points, including order number, ordered price, sales order date, and status.

 # Analysis